bormaxi8080/osint-timeline/DRAFT.md

 Flipper Access Audit.
 Flipper Zero app for defensive auditing of access-control credentials and tags: https://github.com/matthewkayne/flipper-access-audit

 Damn Vulnerable Drone is an intentionally vulnerable drone hacking simulator based on the popular ArduPilot/MAVLink architecture, providing a realistic environment for hands-on drone hacking: https://github.com/nicholasaleks/Damn-Vulnerable-Drone

+NTERCEPT, a free and open-source platform that unites the best signal intelligence tools into a single, accessible interface: https://github.com/smittix/intercept

 ----